Doug Harvey (ice hockey): Post-playing career

 After retiring from playing, Harvey became head coach of the Laval Saints of the newly formed Quebec Major Junior Hockey League.
-However he only coached 16 games before leaving the team, finishing with a record of 4 wins and 12 losses.
+However, he only coached 16 games before leaving the team, finishing with a record of four wins and 12 losses.
 Offered a role as an assistant coach with the Los Angeles Kings of the NHL he went there, serving out the rest of the season with the team.
 He was offered a chance to play for the team but declined as he was 45 at that point and had not played in over a year.

 In 1973, Harvey was hired as an assistant coach and scout by the Houston Aeros of the upstart World Hockey Association.
 With the Aeros he helped sign former NHL star Gordie Howe and his two sons, Mark and Marty, which was considered a major coup for the new league.
-Though he had initially stayed sober with Houston, Harvey relapsed and was let go by the team at the end of the 1973–74 season.
+Though he had initially stayed sober with Houston, Harvey relapsed and the team let him go at the end of the 1973–74 season, which saw the Aeros win the Avco World Trophy.

 Personal life

 Family

 Harvey married Ursula Hardie on May 21, 1949, in Montreal.
 It is not certain when they met, but they had been together since at least 1946.
 They had six children: Doug Jr., Darlene, Glen, Nancy, Diane, and Maria.
 The family lived in NDG throughout Harvey's playing career, though they moved to Long Island during his first season with the Rangers before returning to Montreal after a few months, living in a house he built with his brothers in 1950.
-Harvey and Ursula would separate in 1980.
+Doug and Ursula would separate in 1980.